sib-swiss/containers-introduction-training/docs/course_material/day2/4_decorating_workflow.md

 **Exercise:** Finally, test the effect of the number of threads on the workflow's runtime.
 What command will you use to run the workflow?
 Does the workflow run faster?

 ??? done "Answer"
-    The command to use is `snakemake --cores 4 -F -r -p results/highCO2_sample1/highCO2_sample1_genes_read_quantification.tsv`.
+    The command to use is:

+    `snakemake --cores 4 -F -r -p results/highCO2_sample1/highCO2_sample1_genes_read_quantification.tsv`

     Do not forget to provide additional cores to Snakemake in the execution command with `--cores 4`.
 Note that the number of threads allocated to all jobs running at a given time cannot exceed the value specified with `--cores`.
 Therefore, if you leave this number at 1, Snakemake will not be able to use multiple threads.
 Also note that increasing `--cores` allows Snakemake to run multiple jobs in parallel (for example, running 2 jobs using 2 threads each).
 The workflow now takes ~6 min to run, compared to ~10 min before (_i.e._ a 40% decrease!).
 This gives you an idea of how powerful multi-threading is when the datasets and computing power get bigger!

 !!! note "Explicit is better than implicit"
     Even if a software cannot multi-thread, it is useful to add `threads: 1` in the rule to keep the rule consistency and clearly state that the software works with a single thread.

-!!! note "Keep in mind when using parallel execution"
+!!! note "Things to keep in mind when using parallel execution"
     * Parallel jobs will use more RAM.
 If you run out then either your OS will swap data to disk, or a process will crash
     * The on-screen output from parallel jobs will be mixed, so save any output to log files instead